from the vine to the mouth

 Grape varieties can accompany all kinds of dishes.

-• Merlot, for example, an intense, non-alcoholic red wine, is best enjoyed with red meat or game.
+• For example, the Merlot, an intense alcohol-free alternative to red wine, can be enjoyed with red meat or game.

 • Chardonnay is a perfect accompaniment to white meats and seafood.